emberjs/website/source/blog/2017-01-23-ember-2-11-released.md

 The Ember Data 2.11 release concludes an effort to audit the existing API docs for Ember Data.
 The Ember Data community has checked all of the API docs and ensured they are clear and contain code examples of how to use the API.
-You can check out the API docs [here](http://emberjs.com/api/data/).
+You can see the improved documentation [here](http://emberjs.com/api/data/).

 #### Deprecations in Ember Data 2.11